Fillable structures on negative-definite Seifert fibred spaces: Introduction

 We recall that $\Theta^+_{\s_0}\in HF^+(-M,\s_0)$ is the only non-zero element in $\Ker U\:\cap U^n\cdot HF^+(-M,\s_0)$ for every $n\geq0$.
 A weaker version of Proposition \ref{prop:main} was given by Karakurt in \cite[Theorem 1.4]{Karakurt} as an obstruction to the planarity of $\xi$.

 We say that a contact 3-manifold $(Y,\xi)$ admits a \emph{separating} contact-type embedding in a symplectic filling $(X,\omega)$ when $\omega\lvert_{\nu(Y)}$ coincides with the symplectisation of $(Y,\xi)$, and $Y$ disconnects $X$ into two pieces none of them being a symplectic cap of $(Y,\xi)$.
-In \cite{MT,MT3} Mark and Tosun study the problem of whether a Brieskorn sphere admits a separating contact-type embedding in a symplectic 4-manifold\footnote{ The proof of \cite[Theorem 4.6]{MT} has a gap.
-The argument is based on the existence of a singular fibre with particular contact behaviour, claimed in \cite[Proposition 4.5]{MT}.
-However, in \cite[Equation (16)]{MT} of its proof the relation between the Seifert constants of a Brieskorn sphere is miscited.
-To conclude the proof in the same way using the corrected equation, the Brieskorn coefficients would at least need to fulfil the inequality $a_1\cdots a_{n-1}< a_n$.
-This leaves many examples, like $\Sigma(3,4,5)$ and $\Sigma(2,5,7)$, untreated.}.
-We then obtain the following result by applying Proposition \ref{prop:main}, together with the obstruction from \cite[Theorem 2.1]{MT}.
-This now provides a complete proof of \cite[Theorem 1.1]{MT}.
+In \cite{MT,MT3} Mark and Tosun study the problem of whether a Brieskorn sphere admits a separating contact-type embedding in a symplectic 4-manifold.
+Applying Proposition \ref{prop:main}, together with the obstruction from \cite[Theorem 2.1]{MT}, we obtain the following result, which in particular provides an alternative complete proof of \cite[Theorem 1.1]{MT}.

 \begin{cor} No canonically oriented Brieskorn sphere $\Sigma(a_1,...,a_n)$ admits a separating contact-type embedding in any symplectic filling of a lens space.
 In particular, they do not arise as the boundary of any rationally convex domain in $\C^2$. \end{cor}